-The Takata Airbag Recall is one of the more egregious betrayals of public trust in automotive history.
-Takata, a major air bag producer, knowingly used a cheap, volatile ingredient in its manufacturing of millions of airbags.
+The Takata airbag recall involved the use of a cheap, volatile ingredient in Takata’s manufacturing of millions of airbags.
 From 2000 to 2008 the company kept quiet about these defects.
-At least 10 people have been killed and many more brutally injured because of these defective air bags.
+As a result, over 20 people have been killed and hundreds more severely injured because of these defective airbags.

 Our firm founder John Foy says, “In my more than 20 years of practice, this Takata case is one of the most outrageous examples of corporate greed and negligence.”

-If you or a loved one has been injured in a Takata Airbag accident, or if you have questions about this case, call our Takata Airbag Recall Lawsuit Attorneys at John Foy & Associates, 404-400-4000.
+If you or a loved one has been injured in a Takata airbag accident or if you have questions about this case, call our class-action lawyers at John Foy & Associates at 404-400-4000.
 We are available 24 hours a day to answer your questions.

 What caused the airbags manufactured by Takata to be defective?